 One incident Uni was getting some pointers and I came out to the floor to record, she landed some awesome moves and her coach excited said “ we should get mom out here more often” .
 Uni and I both just stared awkwardly and he had moved on to another instruction.

 My husband told me later that day that he probably wasn’t paying attention or didn’t realize he said it.
 He also had to reassure with

 ” babe it’s ok, you guys will work through the awkward moments”.

 He was right after more practices I was more confident in responding to new moms asking me ” is that your daughter right there?”
 I went from feeling weird and uncomfortable to being open with

 ” she is my soon to be daughter” .

 I have traded out my sleep ins and increased my cups of coffee.
 I have became an amateur gymnastic judge and have created many in the car games to keep the robotic phone trance at a minimal.
 I am learning .

 This past meet Uni had; I couldn’t make it and her Dad went solo.
 Her Dad and I made a promise that at least one of the team will be at her events; just in case Dad falls really ill; unless we both are out of commission.
 We always want to make it a point to show through our presence our continual support of her endeavors.
 So as her Bonus mom I am ready and willing to be a part of the support team that her dad and mom selflessly display.
 I am excited to be a part of my husband cheer-leading squad for our daughter.
 I no longer feel like maybe I am out of place.
 We are a family.

 here’s to you selflessly joining the team of being the child number one supporter.

-Get out there learn from all the mistakes, google your brain out and find other step moms to encourage each other.
+Get out there learn from all the mistakes, google your brain out and find other Bonus moms to encourage each other.
 If you don’t have one at this very moment, you do now.